Traveling Exhibits

 Now Showing

 Expedition Ice Age is currently on display at the Museum in Wellington, Florida.
-It will travel to the Marco Island Historical Museum in December 2018 and be available for placement again in March of 2019.
+It will travel to the

 Standing at the center of Expedition Dinosaur is a scene taken from a single dramatic moment in the struggle of dinosaur life and death.
 A young three-horned dinosaur faces an attack by a smaller cousin of Tyrannosaurus rex.
 Each is an original, rare skeleton of two of the latest dinosaurs to be discovered.
 This exhibit provides a broad up-to date view into the world of the dinosaurs and other fascinating creatures of their time.
 Visitors will be able to explore prehistoric life not only as it existed on land but also become witnesses to the rise of the birds and the origins of flight, the evolution of flying reptiles, and a view of actual 65 million year old insects trapped in fossil amber time capsules.